ckmahoney/sc-score/README.md

 `cpp` is cycles per phrase.
 This describes the number of beats that go into the overarching muscal phrase.
 Powers of 2 work great (1,2,4,8,32...), just needs to be greater than 0.

-# Synthdefs
+# Players / Synthdefs

 The synthdefs are in the "lead", "chords", and "bass" files.
+The pbindef call is also in its synth file.

+Loading this file will result in playback of a melody.
+This is how the score's autoloader expects it to work.

+This also means you can test or edit individual melodies by running just that file.